micka-coder/talmedia/tanakh/leviticus/tanakh-leviticus-chapter-26-rashi_en.md

 <b>I will walk among you,</b> I will stroll with you in the Garden of Eden as one of you, and you will not be frightened of Me.
 Perhaps [this means that] you will not fear Me?
 The verse says: <b>I will be a God for you.</b>

 ### passuk 13
-<b>I am Hachem your God.</b> I am worthy that you should believe in Me, that I can do all these [things], for behold, I have taken you out of the land of Egypt, and I performed great miracles for you.
+<b>I am Adonoy your God.</b> I am worthy that you should believe in Me, that I can do all these [things], for behold, I have taken you out of the land of Egypt, and I performed great miracles for you.
 <b>Bars [of your yoke].</b> [This is] like a peg at the two ends of the yoke which impede the strap from slipping off the head of the ox, [which would cause] the knot to become untied.
 Similar to “Make straps and bars for yourself.” <i>Cheville</i> in Old French.
 <b>Standing upright,</b> [with] upright stature.

 ### passuk 14
 <b>And if you will not listen to Me</b> to labor [in the study of] Torah, to know the expositions of the Sages.
 Perhaps [this refers to] the performance of the <i>mitzvos</i>?
 When [the verse] says: <b>and you will not fulfill etc.,</b> behold, the performance of the <i>mitzvos</i> is mentioned, how then do I interpret “and if you will not listen to Me”?
 To labor [in the study of] Torah.
-And why does the verse say “to Me”? the word לִי [in this chapter of punishments] refers to [the sins of] one who acknowledges his Master and intentionally rebels against Him, and so regarding Nimrod, “He was a mighty hunter before Hachem,” he acknowledged Him and intentionally rebelled against Him, and so regarding the people of Sedom, [“The people of Sedom were] wicked and sinful towards Hachem, exceedingly,” they acknowledged their Master and intentionally rebelled against Him.
+And why does the verse say “to Me”? the word לִי [in this chapter of punishments] refers to [the sins of] one who acknowledges his Master and intentionally rebels against Him, and so regarding Nimrod, “He was a mighty hunter before Adonoy,” he acknowledged Him and intentionally rebelled against Him, and so regarding the people of Sedom, [“The people of Sedom were] wicked and sinful towards Adonoy, exceedingly,” they acknowledged their Master and intentionally rebelled against Him.
 <b>And you will not fulfill,</b> since you will not learn, you will not fulfill — resulting in two sins.

 ### passuk 15